thesaigoneer/obelix-saigon/README.md

 Htop and vim are already included in the base image.
 So, in this image you'll find an Silverblue install to which I added my usual suspects:

-  -      eza fastfetch mc micro zsh zsh-autosuggestions
+  -      fastfetch mc micro zsh zsh-autosuggestions

 And I removed: